waqarkalim/clicker.io/README.md

 * Ability to detect when player joins a room

 ### Setup
-To run the server: `cd backend && npm install && npm run start`
+To install dependencies: `npm install && npm run install_dep`

-To run the client: `cd client && npm install && npm run start`
+To run the app on localhost: `npm run dev`

 ### Technologies Used
 * [ReactJS](https://reactjs.org/)